 In June, 2018, our congregation comprised about 125 families and 525 members and was served by nine elders and seven deacons.
 A long range planning committee was assigned to study how best to respond to this wonderful growth -- should we renovate and add on to our existing structure, or form a daughter church?
 God led us to the decision to form a daughter church, and Unity PRC was established in 2019.
 This reduced our large congregation to about 82 families.

 In 2020, our congregation and denomination experienced a great deal of upheaval that resulted in approximately 42 families leaving our congregation and the denomination.
-This has been a painful and trying time for the Byron Center PRC family, but our covenant-keeping God continues to faithfully keep us in His care and blesses our 40-family congregation in ways that make us marvel.
-While we receive faithful preaching each Sunday through the seminary and ministers assigned by Classis East, we look forward to receiving our own minister of God's choosing at His appointed time to lead us in the green pastures of His Word.
-To this ever faithful Heavenly Father, we give all the glory for the riches of His grace through His Son, Jesus Christ.
+This has been a painful and trying time for the Byron Center PRC family, but our covenant-keeping God continued to faithfully keep us in His care and blessed our remaining 44 family congregation in ways that continue to make us marvel.
+Thought we received faithful preaching each Sunday through the seminary and ministers assigned by Classis East, we looked forward to receiving our own minister of God's choosing to be our pastor and to lead us in the green pastures of His Word.
+In the summer of 2021, the Lord answered our prayer when he led Prof. Russel Dykstra to accept our call to be Byron Center's sixth pastor.
+To this ever faithful Heavenly Father, we express our gratitude and give Him all the glory for the riches of His grace through His Son, Jesus Christ.

 Ministers who have served our congregation: